Do you prefer to contact us by phone?

 Adjustment of maintenance payments

-First of all, the parents can mutually agree to change the amount of the maintenance payment.
-In this respect, it is also advisable to have this mutual agreement approved by the court in order to avoid any discussions in the future.
+First of all, parents can agree between themselves to change the amount of the maintenance contribution.
+It remains advisable to have such an agreement approved by the court in order to avoid future disputes.

-This revision can also take place under Article 209 of the old Civil Code:
+In addition, a revision may also take place on the basis of Article 209 of the former Civil Code.

-In addition, the maintenance amount can also be changed when three cumulative conditions are met:
+Maintenance payments may also be adjusted when three cumulative conditions are met:

-2. Which occur beyond the will of the parties;
+2. Those circumstances arise outside the will of the parties.

-3. Which substantially alter the situation of the parties or their children.
+3. They significantly change the situation of the parties or their children.

 Permanent saisin